Set Current Location

 Located in one of the most important areas of Buenos Aires, Plaza Intendente Torcuato de Alvear is marked by lush green surroundings and beautifully landscaped gardens.
 Consisting of Recoleta Cemetry and Centro Cultural Recoleta, a beautiful church and the Maria Mayor Torcuato de Alvear monument overlooks the square.
 This spacious square is also reputed for hosting numerous big art fairs and festivals, and is bordered by several bars, cafes and restaurants.

 La Recoleta Cemetery, once a church graveyard, was opened for the public in 1882.
-Located in one of the most affluent barrios of Buenos Aires, the cemetery is a surprising contrast to the conventional ideas of eerie and dark graveyards around the world.
+Located in one of the most affluent areas of Buenos Aires, the cemetery is a surprising contrast to the conventional ideas of graveyards around the world.
 Touted to be one of the most beautiful cemeteries in the world, La Recoleta houses over 6,000 final resting places, including those of some of the most notable people.
 While the neo-classical gates open to the poignant premises, the architecture of some of the mausoleums is intricate and varied.
-From Baroque to Art Deco, several mausoleums and graves line the shadowy walkways.
+From Baroque to Art Deco, several mausoleums and graves line the path.
 Former Argentine presidents, actors, writers are interred inside the mausoleums of this cemetery.
 Tombstone of Eva Peron, one of the most influential First Ladies of the country, lies in the cemetery and it is also one of the most visited graves.

 A gift to the city by Argentine architect Eduardo Catalano in 2002, this eighteen-ton flower sculpture made of steel and aluminum stands 23 meters (75.45 feet) high.
 It is located in the Recoleta neighborhood, placed above a reflecting water pool in the middle of a four-acre (1.61 hectare) park called the Plaza de las Naciones Unidas, or United Nations Plaza.
 Meticulously designed with a special electrical system, the sculpture's petals automatically open every morning at 8a and closes at sunset.
 Please note, it is ideal to visit after checking out the Recoleta cemetery or weekend fair, while enjoying a midday picnic or a long stroll around the park.